Master of Science in Couple and Family Therapy

 CFT Program Video

 Due to the dual training and practicum experience in the MSSW-CFT program, our graduates are quite competitive on the job market.
-100% of both the 2015 and 2016 MSSW-CFT program graduates that remained in the Louisville metropolitan area after graduation were employed by one of the MSSW-CFT practicum sites.
+100% of CFT Program Graduates looking for Jobs in the Mental Health Field were employed within 6 months of graduation over the past 10 years

 Commitment to Diversity

 The CFT Program strives to integrate issues related to cultural diversity and competence throughout all courses.
 In addition, the program prioritizes recruitment of a diverse student body with regard to race, ethnicity, gender identity, sexual orientation, age, disability status, religion and national origin.
 Of the current student body, 44% identify as ethnic minorities.
 In addition, faculty and supervisors represent diverse backgrounds, with 33% of Kent School faculty, 25% of CFT core faculty, and 14% of CFT supervisors identifying as ethnic minorities.

 What recent alumni say about their CFT experience